 Ingredients

-The vibe here seems to be a blend of ‘generous, but not chaotic.’
-You want chips that can withstand the weather, cheese that melts smoothly, and toppings that add snap and brightness instead of sogging everything out.
-I’m providing you with a flexible base that scales up for an audience without becoming a math exercise.
+The ambiance gives off vibes that are ‘generous, but not chaotic.’
+You want chips that will last, cheese that melts right, and toppings that add the needed crunch and brightness instead of the sog effect.
+You will get a base that is flexible and a bottom that can be extended for an audience without becoming a math problem.

 - Tortilla chips: Go for thick, restaurant-style chips.
 Thin ones collapse into corn confetti the second they meet warm cheese.